2025 Singaporean general election: Singapore Democratic Alliance

-Desmond Lim, the chairperson of the SDA, said that the alliance was prepared with 200 volunteers ready to serve as polling and counting agents.
-It planned to hold its rallies online instead of physical rallies to accommodate elderly residents.
-On 23 March, the alliance announced that it would contest in Pasir Ris–Changi GRC and was in negotiations with the WP over contesting in Punggol GRC; both had been formed from the split of Pasir Ris–Punggol GRC, an SDA stomping ground.
-On nomination day, the SDA decided against contesting Punggol GRC, leaving the WP to do so.

-In its series of videos, SDA highlighted key issues such as high living costs, high HDB flat prices, unaffordable healthcare, and inadequate good job opportunities, and pledged to hold the government accountable in its expenditure while ensuring that "every young family [could] afford a home".
-The SDA also proposed imposing a levy on Employment Pass holders, with the money used to fund a S$1,600 base allowance for full-time national servicemen.
+SDA chairperson Desmond Lim said that the alliance was prepared with 200 volunteer polling and counting agents.
+To accommodate elderly residents, it planned to hold rallies online instead of physically.
+On 23 March, the alliance announced that it would contest Pasir Ris–Changi GRC and was negotiating with the WP on Punggol GRC; both had been formed from the split of Pasir Ris–Punggol GRC, an SDA stomping ground.
+On nomination day, the SDA decided against contesting Punggol GRC.
+In its series of videos, the SDA highlighted key issues such as high living costs, high HDB flat prices, unaffordable healthcare, and inadequate good job opportunities, and pledged to hold the government accountable in its expenditure while ensuring that "every young family [could] afford a home".
+It also proposed imposing a levy on Employment Pass holders, with the money used to fund a S$1,600 base allowance for full-time national servicemen.
 It also reaffirmed its commitment to addressing the concerns of residents of Pasir Ris–Changi GRC, pledging to offer a "choice" representing "a different path of compassion, fairness, and a Singapore where every heart beats with hope".
-The SDA spent S$193,524 in their campaign.
+The SDA spent $193,524 in its campaign.